Secular Books Relating to Cults and High-Demand Groups

 Non-Fiction

 Take Back Your Life Take Back Your Life: Recovering from Cults and Abusive Relationships Janja Lalich and Madeleine Landau Tobias (both former cult members).
 This is a comprehensive book which takes the former group member through all the necessary healing stages.
 It is both clear and compassionate, and is one of the few books on our list that deals at length with both sexual abuse, and children in cults.
 An excellent, excellent book.
-Several excerpts are available online.
+It is now available as an audiobook, and several excerpts are available online.

 The Lucifer Effect The Lucifer Effect, Phillip Zimbardo.
 In 1971 Dr. Zimbardo conducted a famous experiment at Stanford University.
 He divided a group of college students into "prisoner" and "guards", and recorded their behavior over the course of a week.
 Tom Maddux says, "In this recent book, The Lucifer Effect, Zimbardo uses what was learned in this experiment to shed light on many incidents in history including the Abu Ghraib prison abuse scandal.
 He concludes that in just about any group of people there are factors present in human personalities that can be activated by placing the person in the right conditions.
 I think that this goes a long way to explain the way the Assembly leadership developed and behaved, as well as the response of those subject to their influence."